freeCodeCamp/freeCodeCamp/guide/english/python/setting-up-python-web-framework-django-and-flask/index.md

 Perhaps you are already familiar with the widespread usage and community support for Python; in web-development.
 You might as well be aware as to what a web framework is; and the options available for Python.

 In case these assumptions are untrue, you might want to take a look at this <a>wiki article</a>.
-If you are all caught up, let's go ahread with setting up Python web frameworks in your local development machine.
+If you are all caught up, let's go ahead with setting up Python web frameworks in your local development machine.

 But it would be unfair if we completely ignore the <a href='http://docs.python-guide.org/en/latest/starting/which-python/#the-state-of-python-2-vs-3' target='_blank' rel='nofollow'>Python 2 vs Python 3</a> debate.